etingof/pysnmp/README.md

 SNMPv2-MIB::sysName.0 = system name
 ```

-Other than that, PySNMP is capable to automatically fetch required MIBs from HTTP, FTP sites
+Other than that, PySNMP is capable to automatically fetch and use required MIBs from HTTP, FTP sites
 or local directories.
 You could configure any MIB source available to you (including
 [this one](http://mibs.snmplabs.com/asn1/)) for that purpose.